 As we mentioned earlier, customers rely on each other for feedback before completing a purchase.

-When customers have a better understanding of what they’re buying, it leads to lower feelings of disappointment and thus, lower return rates.
+When customers have a better understanding of what they’re buying, it leads to lower feelings of disappointment and thus, lower return rates, which will also save you money in the long run.

 It might seem obvious that customers are sharing their experiences and feedback on a certain product.

 However, because we’re all consumers, it’s easy to forget that reviews aren’t just there for our fellow shoppers.
 As a business owner, you should be reading every review that comes in.
-If a certain product just doesn’t live up to the quality standards that you expect, wouldn't you want to know about it?
+If a certain product just doesn’t live up to the quality standards that you expect, wouldn't you want to know about it and remove or replace it?

 If a certain product breaks easily or the colours are different than the product image, and enough people seem to complain about it, it might be time to get rid of that product (or make some adjustments to your product pages).

-In case you’re more of a "numbers person", I’ve found a few statistics to back up my points.
+In case you’re more of a "numbers person", here are a few statistics to persuade you about the importance of working with a good product review company.

 BrightLocal creates an annual reviews survey.
 Their 2019 survey revealed many interesting statistics.
-Among them, this chart jumped out at me:
+Among them, this chart should grab your attention:

 The chart more or less speaks for itself, but I will highlight, that the majority of users in the "strongest" online shopping demographics (i.e. shoppers under the age of 55) trust online reviews very much.